dojo/docs/dojox/mobile/cross-browser-support.rst

   dojo.require("dojox.mobile");
   dojo.requireIf(!dojo.isWebKit, "dojox.mobile.compat");

-Once dojox/mobile/compat is loaded, it replaces some of the methods of dojox.mobile widgets, without any subclassing.
+Once dojox/mobile/compat is loaded, it replaces some of the methods of Dojox Mobile widgets, without any subclassing.
 This way your applications do not need to be changed, and HTML pages remain the same regardless of whether this compatibility module is used or not.